-Southwest Airlines grounds part of 737 Max fleet after Boeing discloses wiring problem
+Airlines ground some 737 Max jets after Boeing discloses wiring problem

 “The recommendation is being made to allow for verification that a sufficient ground path exists for a component of the electrical power system,” the company said in a statement.

+American said in a statement that only the planes it received after the return of the Max to service were affected.

+“As we shared when we returned the 737 MAX to commercial service, the safety of our customers and team members comes above all else,” American said.

-Southwest pulled the planes weeks after it began flying them again following two deadly crashes overseas involving Max aircraft that killed 346 people.
+The incident comes weeks after airlines began flying the Max again following two deadly crashes overseas involving Max aircraft that killed 346 people.

 A new software system on the planes was partly to blame for the crashes.
 Boeing said the new electrical issue is unrelated to that system or to a separate wiring design problem.